lalitjarwal/shadowed_image/README.md

 3. Offset offset  // Position of shadow.
 Takes 2 arguments- first one (dx) for horizontal component and second (dy) for vertical component.

-4. double opacity  // Decides how much opaque the shadow must be.

-5. double blurRadius // Amount of blur in the shadow.
+4. double blurRadius // Amount of blur in the shadow.
 0 means no blur.

-6. Image image (@required) // The image.
+5. Image image (@required) // The image.

 ```
 ## Note